Anatomy PhD Tuition & Financial Support

 Medical insurance is required for all students, with the University paying 80 percent of the cost of medical, dental and vision coverage.
 See details about student health insurance.

-Penn State dissertation and other fees also apply.
+Penn State University dissertation and other fees also apply.
 See details on the University's graduate school tuition and fees.